 The first week of this rotation is Hyperbaric Medicine, allowing PGY-1 residents to learn the basics of Undersea and Hyperbaric medicine as well as dive with patients in our state-of-the-art hyperbaric chamber.

-The subsequent two weeks of this rotation are spent in the Pediatric ICU, giving residents the opportunity to care for sick children and obtain increased experience and comfort with procedural skills in this population.
+The subsequent three weeks of this rotation are spent in the Pediatric ICU, giving residents the opportunity to care for sick children and obtain increased experience and comfort with procedural skills in this population.